ArghyaChatterjee/Docker-Tutorial/README.md

 ```
 export FASTRTPS_DEFAULT_PROFILES_FILE=~/.ros/disable_shm.xml
 ```
-3. Check Docker Shared Memory (if running in container) If you're running the ros2 node in Docker, make sure the container has access to enough shared memory:
+- Check Docker Shared Memory (if running in container): If you're running the ros2 node in Docker, make sure the container has access to enough shared memory:

 ```
 docker run --shm-size=512m ...